DLProjectTextGeneration/TextGeneration/README.md

 * **The structure and limitations of Recurrent Neural Networks (RNN)**

 Now that we have understood why we need to use a RNN, we will dwell on what is actually a RNN and how it makes it possible to take into account the time dependency.
+In the following image, One can see the overall structure of an RNN on the left, and the unfolded version on the right.

 ![STRUCTURERNN](7B634F80-0CBA-4A8D-BA28-C63A961CE283.webp)
+source: ...

+EXPLIQUER LE GRAPHIQUE

 BUT : « the curse of short-term memory » : decay of information overtime https://www.analyticsvidhya.com/blog/2017/12/fundamentals-of-deep-learning-introduction-to-lstm/